 Karma-Kat has been very healthy.
 He’s no longer a clueless kitten and has settled down as a mature man-cat.
 For him, it’s been routine neuter and vaccinations.
 Of course, it’s important to get pet insurance before any “pre-existing” conditions develop.
 Just like human health care, pet insurance may not cover the health issues that your pet already has.
 So do you have pet insurance for your pets?

 Pet insurance typically reimburses the owner for a predetermined amount allotted for the specific veterinary service, after it’s been performed.
-For example, you would pay your veterinarian in full, and then submit the receipts to the insurance company in order to receive payment back according to the amount designated by your pet’s particular coverage schedule.
+For example, you would pay your veterinarian in full.
+Then submit the receipts to the insurance company in order to receive payment back according to the amount designated by your pet’s particular coverage schedule.

 The amount covered varies from company to company, from plan to plan, and from city to city.
-Like human insurance, pre-existing conditions may be disallowed, so you must buy the insurance before the pet develops the problem.
-Age also influences the cost, and the premiums for some breeds with a large number of potential health challenges tend to cost more than those with fewer such conditions.
+Like human insurance, pre-existing conditions may be disallowed.
+So you must buy the insurance before the pet develops the problem.
+Age also influences the cost.
+The premiums for some breeds with a large number of potential health challenges tend to cost more than those with fewer such conditions.

 Health Membership Programs